80x86 Calling Convention

 Based on the above, the called function follows a certain structure as well that ensures accessing the arguments that were passed by the caller, etc. Here is what is happening in any called function:

-2. The current value of the stack pointer %esp is stored in %ebp, the stack base pointer.
-All subsequent operations involving the function local stack segment will be performed relatively to %ebp.
+%espis stored in%ebp, the stack base pointer.
+All subsequent operations involving the function local stack segment will be performed relatively to%ebp. - The stack pointer

 This shows the stack layout after executing a function prolog: